bnaman50/center-pixel-model/README.md

 # center-pixel-model

-This repo contains the code for our experiments on toy model/dataset for our project - [SAM](https://anhnguyen.me/project/sam/ "SAM").
+This repo contains the code for our experiments on **toy model/dataset** for our project - [SAM](https://anhnguyen.me/project/sam/ "SAM").
-We implemented the following ~15 XAI methods -
+We implemented the following ~15 XAI methods either by using publicully available code or using our own implementation -
 - [Gradient](https://arxiv.org/abs/1312.6034)
 - [Guided Backprop](https://arxiv.org/abs/1412.6806)
 - [DeConvNet](https://arxiv.org/abs/1311.2901)